 The sixties remain synonymous with mobilization, volunteerism and activism especially in North America and Western Europe.
-As Catherine Corrigall-Brown (2011) notes, 65 per cent of the 1965 cohort of American high school students would eventually participate in a protest event or belong to a voluntary organization.
+As Catherine Corrigall-Brown notes in Patterns of Protest (2011), 65 per cent of the 1965 cohort of American high school students would eventually participate in a protest event or belong to a voluntary organization.

 It was unusual for governments in Canada to provide funding to NGOs (non-governmental organizations) before the 1960s.
 The federal government only occasionally provided small grants for immigrant resettlement or funding for charitable service programs such as the Victorian Order of Nurses and the Canadian Lung Association.
 Similarly, in British Columbia, the only organizations to receive annual government grants by the 1960s included Boys and Girls Clubs, Young Men/Women Christian Associations, Salvation Army and a handful of other charitable service organizations.
 Grants were offered on an ad hoc basis each year and were never intended to fully fund any organization.
 Governments expected that private sector agencies, particularly the United Way or Community Chest, would be their primary source of revenue.
 There were often no guidelines or formal procedures.
 Most groups would simply send a letter or a brief proposal to a minister.
 Funding was contingent upon legislative approval for ministerial budgets and could vary each year.
 Governments rarely funded organizations whose primary mandate was advocacy.